The Different Types of Sails On A Sailboat: An Easy Guide

 The leech is the aft part of a sail, located between the clew and head.
 We use a combination of the outhaul, main sheet, and traveler to trim and adjust the leech on the mainsail.

 The headsail’s leech is trimmed by adjusting sheet tension and angle according to the wind speed and direction.
-A traveler is a track with a movable car or pulley system for adjusting the position and angle of a sheet.
+A traveler is a track with a movable car or pulley system for adjusting the position and angle of a sheet, and most sailboats have one main traveler for the mainsail and car tracks along the side decks for the headsail.

 Luff

 The luff of a sail is the front part of the sail between the tack and head.
-On a mainsail, the luff runs vertically along the mast.
-The luff typically runs along or close to the forestay on a headsail.
+On a mainsail, the luff runs vertically along the mast and along or close to the forestay on a headsail.
+Headsails are often equipped with luff foam to help maintain their shape when partially reefed on a furler.

 Battens